It's now more important than ever to ensure diversity in and access to the visual arts.

 - bringing national attention to Chicago's artists

-A natural outgrowth of the Art Center’s progressive and scaffolded arts education programs, The Center Program was first piloted in 2012.
-Conceived as a capstone program for artists who had grown beyond the Art Center’s other offerings, and were ready to push their practice to the next level, The Center Program is the Art Center’s answer to the existence of critical gaps in traditional professional development offerings for artists.
+A natural outgrowth of the Art Center’s progressive and scaffolded arts education programs, The Center Program was piloted in 2012.
+Conceived as a capstone program for artists who were ready to move beyond quarterly courses into a new way of growing.
+The Center Program is the Art Center’s answer to critical gaps in traditional professional development programs.

-Traditional MFA programs are frequently cost-prohibitive; artists of color are underrepresented; and, many artists who have obtained an MFA find that they simply want more: more time and space to deepen their practice, more critical feedback and guidance, and more exposure.
+Traditional BFA and MFA programs can be cost-prohibitive; artists of color are underrepresented; and, many artists who have obtained an MFA find that they simply want more: more time and space to deepen their practice, more critical feedback and guidance, and more exposure.
 As a result, the Art Center developed The Center Program to offer working artists a unique combination of access to materials and space to develop a rigorous studio practice, inclusion in critical dialogue about their work, guidance from professionals in the field, and a platform to show that work to a broad and diverse audience.